nshiab/simple-data-analysis/CONTRIBUTING.md

 First, you need to make sure that your code is up-to-date.
 Some changes could have been pushed to the main branch while you worked on your things.

-Pull the main branch latest version and merge it to your branch.
+Pull the main branch latest version and merge it to your work.
 If you have conflicts, adapt your code to fix them.

-Don't forget to commit and push your changes.

 And, now create a pull request!
 Explain what you did in your code and what issue you solved.